ceuk/mutt_dotfiles/README.md

 * `bin/mailsync` -  a great script that syncs your mail, originally written by Luke Smith
 * `bin/mutt-ical` - used to respond to email calendar invites
 * `bin/mutt-trim` - clean up emails when quoting reply
-* `bin/mutt-vcalendar-filter` - used to render email calendar invites in Mutt
+* `bin/render-calendar-attachment.py` - used to render email calendar invites in Mutt
-* `bin/mutt-viewical` - used to render email calendar invites in Mutt
+* `bin/mutt-viewical` - used to render ical attachments in Mutt
 * `.config/isync/mbsyncrc` - configuration file for isync (used to sync your emails).
 There are examples of many different account types to use as a starting point
 * `.config/msmtp/config` - configuration file for msmtp (used to send emails).
 There are examples of many different account types to use as a starting point
 * `.config/mutt/accounts/*` - individual config files for each email account you wish to use in Mutt.
 There are examples of many different account types to use as a starting point